Queries

 The SQL Query Catalog contains queries that should only be executed on devices running a specific operating system.
 For example, a query that searches through the Windows registry cannot be run on devices using macOS or Linux.

 The allowos filter returns only the devices that are running the desired operating system.
-For example, if you run the query Apple System Log (ASL) System Events Monitoring, Orbital will run it against all devices specified in the Devices field, irrespective of OS.
+For example, if you run the Apple System Log (ASL) System Events Monitoring query, Orbital will execute it against all devices specified in the Devices field, regardless of the OS.
 Since some devices queried may be running Windows or Linux, specifying that you only want macOS (allowos:mac) devices returned is a way of ensuring that you will receive accurate results.

 Query Success

-A query will be considered successful provided that at least one of the following conditions is met.
+A query will be successful if at least one of the following conditions is met:

-• At least one static or dynamic selector is able to be resolved if some or all of a query's static prefixes fail to resolve to known devices.
+At least one static or dynamic selector can be resolved if some or all of a query's static prefixes fail to resolve to known devices.